mickdiggin/miniproject1MichaelDeGan/README.md

 # Mini Project 1
+## Description

 This project will utilize yFinance to gather the last 10 trading days of 5 stocks.
 It will put this information into a NumPy array and then use Matplotlib in order to create 5 graphs, then output as PNG files in the "charts" directory, which will be saved automatically in the current working directory.

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started